Math Says Don't Slow Down At Red Lights

 \[\frac{\partial L}{\partial v} - \frac{d}{dt}\frac{\partial L}{\partial \dot{v}} = 0\] \[2 v - 0 = 0\] \[v = 0\]

 Well, I guess \(v(t)=0\) and \(S[v]=0\) is a true minimum, and therefore a local extremum, so this did work.
 However, we failed to include our boundary condition \(v(0)=V\), so this is useless for our problem.
-There’s a trick we can apply here: make our Lagrangian more general, and therefore get more general solutions for the extrema, and then enforce our boundary condition on those.
-Let’s do this via a Lagrange multiplier \(\lambda(t)\).

 So, apparently you’re not supposed to slow down at a stoplight!
 You should keep off the brakes as much as possible, hoping to zoom through the intersection at full speed with a green light, but ready to slam on the brakes as hard as you can at the last second if you’re unlucky and the light stays red too long.
 Good to know!